 In odd-numbered years, we offer a summer intensive including the core curriculum, Sequencing Yoga Classes, and more.
 This approach allows you to cover most of the requirements and some of the electives all in one glorious month of immersion in Carrboro!
-This happens in summer 2017.
-See and register for the full intensive core curriculum here.
+This next happens in summer 2019.

 - Yoga Anatomy with Helen Tapper and Laura Terry (18-hour weekend module).
 Helen and Laura will next offer Yoga Anatomy October 20–22, 2017.